arcafyi/luno/CONTRIBUTING.md

 - Include the relevant issue number if applicable
 - Make sure all tests pass and your code follows the styleguide
 - Run `yarn format` to format your code before committing
+- Run `yarn format:check` to verify formatting (this is also run in CI)
 - Run `yarn lint` to ensure there are no linting errors
 - Request review from maintainers
 - Address any feedback and update your PR accordingly